 Our Apprenticeship Ambassador is employed within the Operam Education Group and have completed their apprenticeship within the last three years.
 They are passionate about promoting Apprenticeships to others because of their own positive experience.

 The Ambassador role involves helping young people understand all their options to identify if an apprenticeship is right for them.
 They take a lead role in networking, presenting, and communicating in a wide range of settings such as school assemblies, career fairs and education events.
 Internally, the Ambassador represents the voice of apprentices, contributing to meetings and relevant decisions, as well as welcoming and supporting new apprentices into the company.

-Anyone who may be interested in an apprenticeship opportunity at OEG can send us their CV or email us for an informal chat at firstname.lastname@example.org – we are always looking out for new talent!
+Anyone who may be interested in an apprenticeship opportunity at OEG can view jobs here and send us their CV or email us for an informal chat at firstname.lastname@example.org – we are always looking out for new talent!